cylitude/FYP/README.md

-# minimalecom
+# my final year project

 A new Flutter project.
+Utilising Mitch Koko's template as a headstart, I aim to create an AI-powered virtual fashion assistant

+25th Feb Updates - Done up the login page with Firebase Authentication

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)